-Offices are where many people exert physical and mental strength to finish their work, and an ergonomically arranged office is the key to making sure that not only is the job done, but it is done efficiently.
-Aside from people working in brick and mortar offices in cities and countries, many people are also working from home, which calls for a total overhaul of a specific space.
+Offices are where many people exert physical and mental strength to finish their work, and an ergonomically arranged workspace is the key to making sure that not only is the job done, but it is done efficiently.
+Aside from people working in brick-and-mortar offices in cities and countries, many people are also working from home, which calls for a total overhaul of a specific space.

 Standard Office Size

-A standard office is a single workstation with a desk, chair, and enough space to accommodate any visitor.
-An office can also be either freestanding or linked with other offices in a cubicle-like arrangement.
+A standard office is a single workstation with a desk, chair, and enough space to accommodate visitors.
+They can also be freestanding or linked with other offices in a cubicle-like arrangement.
 The latter is the usual with an open concept layout with cubicles, especially for offices on high-rise buildings in the city.

-There is no fixed size for a home office since it can either have more than enough or just enough room to work with to hold a desk and chair setup.
+There is no fixed size for home offices since they can either have more than enough or just enough room to work with to hold a desk and chair setup.

-Although they will vary significantly in size from one home to the other, the average for any home office is a space of 50 to 150 square feet.
+Although they will vary significantly in size from one home to the other, the average for any home office is a floor plan of 50 to 150 square feet.

-A smaller home office can only be 30 square feet; at the same time, bigger homes can have home offices as big as 200 square feet.
+A smaller room can be only 30 square feet; at the same time, bigger homes can have home offices as big as 200 square feet.
 Overall, it will depend on the type of work a person is dealing with, their amount of office equipment and the space they have available.

 Office Space for 5 People

-In an open floor plan office, a specific space is allocated equally for each worker, and that is more or less space of 175 square feet per person and a space of 100 square feet in open workstations.
+In an open floor plan work area, a specific amount of square footage is allocated equally for each worker, which is more or less 175 square feet per person and 100 square feet in open workstations.

 With these measures in mind, it is easy to compute the size needed for each person to work in a given space ergonomically.

-A space of 100 square feet for one person will allow a desk space of 50 square feet and another 50 square feet for communal areas for a single person.
-More specifically, the perfect space for ten people in an office is a space of 450 to 650 square feet or about 42 to 60 square meters.
+A space of 100 square feet for one person will allow a desk area of 50 square feet and another 50 square feet for communal areas for a single person.
+The perfect floor plan for ten people is a workspace of 450 to 650 square feet or about 42 to 60 square meters.

 Space will differ in the ideas each business owner would want their employees to have.
 High-density workspaces for smaller offices with many employees will allow an area of 80 to 150 square feet per employee.

-To know how much office space is needed for a 20-person office, multiply the desired area for each employee headcount.
-Let’s say that an office wants to allow an area of 100 square meters for 20 employees, totaling 2000 square feet of space for 20 employees.
+To know how much space is needed for a 20-person business work area, multiply the desired area for each employee headcount.
+Let’s say that an employer wants to allow an area of 100 square meters for 20 employees, totaling 2000 square feet for 20 employees.

 Small Office Dimensions

-The smallest office space is most often office cubbies.
-Cubbies are small office rooms with a minimum area of 70 square feet, big enough to house an office desk, a cabinet, and a chair.
+The smallest workspaces are most often cubbies.
+Cubbies are small rooms with a minimum area of 70 square feet, big enough to house an office desk, a cabinet, and a chair.

-Most small office spaces will be square rooms 5 by 5 feet in dimension, while bigger ones can extend to 8 by 8 feet.
-There are also extremely small spaces that are used, such as kitchen office nooks or other multi-use spaces like an office living rooms.
+Most small offices will be square rooms 5 by 5 feet in dimension, while bigger ones can extend to 8 by 8 feet.
+There are also extremely small spaces, such as kitchen office nooks or other multi-use spaces like an office living rooms.

-The minimum space for an office outside the home is 5 by 5 feet of square space big enough to house a desk and a chair, plus a small file cabinet and accessories.
+The minimum space for an office outside the home is 5 by 5 square feet, big enough to house a desk and a chair, plus a small file cabinet and accessories.

 Anything smaller than this size is considered a small home office.
-Some rooms can be so small that using a stool stored under a table is the only way to close the office door in a smaller space.
+Some rooms can be so small that storing a stool under a table is the only way to close the office door in a smaller space.

-Space per employee in an office will vary in location.
-In common areas, a space of 80 to 100 square feet for each person is advisable, while this number will go down to 25 to 30 square feet for each employee in conference rooms.
+Space per employee in a work area will vary in location.
+In common areas, a layout of 80 to 100 square feet for each person is advisable, while this number will go down to 25 to 30 square feet for each employee in conference rooms.

 How Big Should An Office Be?

-Open workstations can be as big as 90 to 110 square feet or more, depending on the layout and size of the space.
-Larger spaces are beneficial for providing room for wider desks, shelving and storing supplies.
+Open workstations can be as big as 90 to 110 square feet or more, depending on the layout and size of the area.
+Larger spaces are beneficial for providing room for wider desks, built-in storage units or freestanding shelving and storing supplies.

 How Far From The Wall Is A Desk Placed?

-A desk against the wall is a space-saving option for spaces with insufficient floor space, especially for homes.
-Still, in the traditional office setting, a particular dimension should be followed to ensure that the person using the room will not feel cramped in the area.
+A desk against the wall is a space-saving option for areas with insufficient square footage, especially for homes.
+Still, in the traditional work setting, a particular dimension should be followed to ensure that the person using the room will not feel cramped in the area.
 This clearance space should be 5 feet from the wall to the desk.

 Should An Office Desk Face The Wall?

-There are pros and cons to pushing a desk to face the wall, and each office worker should consider them before deciding.
-Sometimes, space will also be a factor, and the only choice is a desk against the wall, and this is the case for most cubby-size office spaces.
+There are pros and cons to pushing a desk to face the wall, and each worker should consider them before deciding.
+One of the biggest advantages of this is that it helps eliminate distractions.
+However, if you interact with clients or colleagues, having a door facing position is advisable.
+Sometimes, the floor plan will also be a factor, and the only choice is a desk against the wall, which is the case for most cubby-size workspaces.